Prerequisites

 -

-Click SAVE & CONTINUE.
+Click Save & Continue.
 Once the Pipeline settings are saved, Hevo fetches all the objects from the database specified while configuring the Source.